The Professional - Fine Furniture Course

 Before the set projects are complete, individual ambitions are gradually woven into the course, with students encouraged to develop and write their own design briefs to guide future work.
 Significant time is devoted to understanding intention and purpose, whether the aim is to build a professional portfolio, prepare for employment, or explore, innovate, or experiment with new materials and processes.
 Students are introduced to a broad range of techniques, including steam bending, lamination and other exploratory methods, ensuring familiarity across multiple approaches to making.

 Projects typically build in ambition, and subject to complexity, students complete two to five of their own design and make pieces.
 Design education runs alongside workshop practice and is integral to the experience.
 Through studies in design history, presentation techniques, freehand sketching, watercolour rendering and digital visualisation, students develop a refined visual vocabulary and learn to communicate ideas with clarity and originality.
-The emphasis is always on cultivating individual creative identity alongside technical excellence.
-It also supports to develop clear direction and identity.
+The emphasis is always on cultivating individual creative identity alongside technical excellence, which both supports and develops clear direction for each student.

 Connections